grkopiec/BookshopBE/README.md

 ## On what I am currently working

-Currently I am working on provide features connected with loging and registering users.
+Currently I am working on provide features connected with logging and registering users.

 ## What next

-In feature I plan add to project new noSQL database for colecting data.
+In feature I plan add to project new noSQL database for collecting data.
 I think also about migrate to *spring boot*.
-Besides it project stil do not contains elementary features like possibility of do purchases, administration tools and now I should focus on it ;)
+Besides it project still do not contains elementary features like possibility of do purchases, administration tools and now I should focus on it ;)

-## Instalation
+## Installation

 #### Tools to install